msolajic/c64-uni-cart/README.md

     - Added place for (optional) 2 LEDs and 2 resistors, for that special bling if you have a transparent case.
 For best results, use colour changing 3mm LEDs.
     - Table with jumpers on the bottom side is now more legible
     - Added a solder mask stop on the edge connector
+- Rev.5
+    - Added a smaller hole above the existing one, to enable use of [Protoparts] (https://www.protoparts.at/product-category/gehaeuse/) enclosures.
+Probably now also fits [Individual Computers] (http://wiki.icomp.de/wiki/C64_Cartridge_Cases) cases.

 Thanks:
 -------